Rollie Geiger- Camp Director

 Seaton was a 2001 Cross Country All-American for NC State after transferring from Virginia Tech.
 He continued to run post-collegiately, qualifying for the 2008 Olympic Marathon Trials.

-Matt Schick enters his second year as a graduate assistant for the cross country and track and field programs at NC State.
+Matt Schick enters his first year as the Assistant Director of Operations for the cross country and track and field programs at NC State.
 He competed with the NC State cross country and track and field programs from 2010-2014.
-During his time as a student-athlete, he made appearances at the 2013 NCAA Southeast Regional for cross country and competed at the 2013 ACC Indoor Track and Field Championships.
+During his time as a student-athlete, he made appearances at the 2013 NCAA Southeast Regional for cross country and competed at the 2013 ACC Cross Country Championships as well as the ACC Indoor and Outdoor Track and Field Championships that same year.

 Schick graduated in December of 2014 with a degree in criminology.